BuilderIO/this-package-uses-fetch/README.md

 > A polyfill is a piece of code (usually JavaScript on the Web) used to provide modern functionality on older environments that do not natively support it.

 In the case of `fetch`, this will primarily be:

 - Browsers: Opera Mini & IE
 - Server: Node v17 or lower

+Therefore, if you fit one of the following scenarios:
+- plan on using the package in a webapp and have data indicating that your users might be on these older browsers
+- plan on using the package in a Node.js <= v17 server

+then you might want to keep reading.
+Otherwise, you don't need to do anything.

 ## Polyfills